NOTE: Individual course fees are subject to change. See your account summary in myUVU for accurate charges.

 Includes analysis and simulation of problems such as wilderness search and rescue, still and swift water rescue, avalanche and mountain rescue.
 Discusses disaster planning and management as well as rescues from the work place and industrial settings.
 Course fee of $70 for specialized clothing, materials, and transportation applies.

-Designed to meet the rope rescue job performance requirements of NFPA 1006, Standard for Rescue Technician Professional Qualifications.
+Meets the rope rescue job performance requirements of NFPA 1006, Standard for Rescue Technician Professional Qualifications.
 Addresses various types and configurations of rope rescue systems.
 Includes compound mechanical advantage systems, rescuer suspension systems, high-angle and vertical victim rescue systems, construction and operation of highline systems, and ascent/ decent procedures.
 Course fee of $70 for equipment, materials applies.